Ghanem10/auth-login/README.md

   - lastly, for comparing the password after making a registry, you can use `comparePassword` from bcryptjs. this allows you to encode the saved password in the DB and compare it with the current one.

           Schema.methods.comparePassword = async function (candatespassword) {
               const isMatch = await bcryptjs.compare(candatespassword, this.password);
               return isMatch;
           }

+# Installation

+  - start by cloning the repository into your local environment.